karlsander/airtable-fetch/readme.md

 # airtable-fetch

-A module that helps fetch an entire Airtable Base or parts of it.
+A module that helps fetch an entire Airtable base or parts of it.
 This can be useful for running a proxy to avoid the 5/req per second API Limit.

 ## Usage